-Making the move from an apartment to your first home is an exciting time!
-It can also be a little overwhelming, with so many things to think about, plan, and do during the transition.
-We’ve compiled a few tips to keep you connected and protected, so you can enjoy your new home from day one.
+Buying a home is the goal of most Hong Kong people.
+It is especially exciting when you are preparing to move into your new home!
+Yet it can also be a little overwhelming, with so many things to think about, plan, and do during the transition.
+We’ve compiled a few tips to help you prepare your move, so you can enjoy your new home from day one.

-Contact your current service providers and have the utilities in your old apartment disconnected.
+Contact your current service providers and have the utilities in your old house disconnected.
 Then, you’ll need to have water, gas, and electricity working in your new home when you move in.
 Make sure you know where all the shut-off valves are, in case you need to turn them off for any reason.
-Water damage is one of the most common claims we see, so you may even want to consider installing a water leak detection system in your home, to ensure that if one of your pipes springs a leak, you’ll know about it and can shut it down before it causes damage.
+Water damage is one of the most common claims we see, so you may even want to consider installing a water leak detection system in your home or have a professional carefully inspect all pipes before moving in to avoid any losses.

 It’s great that you got the keys from the previous owner, but that’s really not enough to ensure your home’s security.
 Have all of the locks changed in your home, to make sure you have the only keys.
 Now that you’re in a home, you may also want to consider installing a home security system to keep your home secure when you’re away.
 Having a home security system is a great way to deter burglars from trying to break into your home.